431 Request Header Fields Too Large

 Node.js

 In Node.js, the default limit for header size was reduced from about 80 kilobytes to 8 kilobytes to prevent denial of service attacks using large HTTP headers (CVE-2018-12121).
-However, since this configuration was immutable at the time, the change broke many applications, necessitating an increase to 16 kilobytes in later versions.
+However, since this configuration was immutable back then, the change broke many applications, necessitating an increase to 16 kilobytes in later versions.

 node --max-http-header-size=65536 index.js